 According to Crowley, his time in the Order of the Golden Dawn was just a warm-up.
 He likened his exodus from the Order to putting away “childish things” and went out to learn on his own.
-Once he was freed from the shackles of the already organized society, he did a lot of things with inspiring names.
+Once he was freed from the shackles of the already organized society, he did many things with inspiring names.

-He learned to wield the “all encircling chain of the Great Brotherhood” and the “Sword of Flaming Light,” killing the serpent that had started the downfall of Christ, while taming good and evil bulls, sowing dragons’ teeth, and acquiring the Golden Fleece.
-It was while he was writing his self-initiation ceremonies for his new order that he also discovered how to make himself invisible, which is apparently pretty easy once you know the tricks.
+He learned to wield the “all encircling chain of the Great Brotherhood” and the “Sword of Flaming Light,” killing the serpent that had started the downfall of Christ while taming good and evil bulls, sowing dragon’s teeth, and acquiring the Golden Fleece.
+While he was writing his self-initiation ceremonies for his new order, he also discovered how to make himself invisible, which is apparently pretty easy once you know the tricks.
 Crowley says that it doesn’t have anything to do with truly making yourself invisible but just controlling everyone else around you and making them completely uninterested in making eye contact with you or noticing you in any way.
 He says that once he figured out how to do it, which he could gauge by the faintness of his own reflection, he could don his red robes and golden crown and walk the streets of Mexico, where no one would ever, ever make eye contact with him or initiate a conversation.

 Clearly, this was because he was invisible.